estokes/immutable-chunkmap/README.md

 # immutable chunk map

-A cache efficient immutable map with lookup performance equivalent to BTreeMap, and reasonably good insertion performance (for a persistent structure).
+A cache efficient immutable map with lookup performance equivalent to BTreeMap written using only safe rust (and std), and reasonably good insertion performance, in line with other persistent map libraries.

 A graph of lookup performance of various data structures using i64 keys.
 Full test data in the results.gnumeric spreadsheet.
 Tests performed on an Intel Core